 Medical experts have warned breastfeeding moms to stop the use of topical retinoids and retinol for precautionary purposes.

-The amount of retinol absorbed from the skin during the topical application is very low; however, there are about four (4) published cases that report birth defects in the literature associated with topical usage of tretinoin, which is agreeable with retinoid embryopathy.
+The amount of retinol absorbed from the skin during the topical application is very low; however, they can cause harm too.

 Furthermore, retinol is poorly absorbed after topical application.
 This retinol may be harsh on your baby’s sensitive skin as there is a mother to baby skin contact.

 How long does Retinol Stay in Your System?

 Taking oral retinoids for treating skin conditions can be classified as a medication.
 Retinoids or any other drugs do get into breast milk through the breastfeeding mother’s blood circulation.

 The amount of medication discharged in a mother‘s milk is typically in the range of 1 to 2 percent of the sum of drug-taking by the mother.

 Therefore, a doctor must consider the risk factor of exposing the baby to the drug or the dangers of not breastfeeding against the advantages of the medication to the mother.

 If it is mandatory to take an oral prescription while breastfeeding, the best approach is to breastfeed your baby before taking the drug, with this, there will be a little amount of medication in the mother’s blood at the time of breastfeeding.